TUESDAY 08 Sep 2020

 It's Just Too Clever For Its Own Good

-• Control rooms are busy, dynamic, live environments, where there’s usually no time for working things out on the fly.
+• Control rooms are busy, dynamic and live environments where there's usually no time for working things out on the fly.

 • Energy needs to go into the programme output rather than figuring out the controls.